christophhart/hise_documentation/working-with-hise/project-management/Readme.md

 Two concepts are fundamental to understand: **File Pools** and the **Project Folder Wildcard**.

-### File Pools
+## File Pools

-//TODO which file types

-There are a few data types () in HISE that use a pool system that caches loaded resources as long as they are used.
+There are a few data types ([SamplePool](/ui-components/floating-tiles/hise/samplepooltable), [ImagePool](/ui-components/floating-tiles/hise/imagepool), [MidifilePool](/ui-components/floating-tiles/hise/midifilepool), [AudiofilePool](/ui-components/floating-tiles/hise/audiofilepool), [SampleMapPool](/ui-components/floating-tiles/hise/samplemappool)) in HISE that use a pool system that caches loaded resources as long as they are used.
 These pools makes sure that you reuse internal data (so that when eg. two convolution reverbs use the same impulse response, they will use the same audio buffer in the memory).

 Some file types are even cached from the beginning: They are loaded into the pool on startup and then the files aren't accessed anymore but the cached data is used instead.